hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 Once you have the sequencing data back from the sequencing facility, it's time to analyze it.
 The process of data analysis should be well documented to ensure reproducibility and also for ease of collaboration.
 We will spend some more time on this component of the lifecycle later in this lesson, as it applies to our dataset.

 ### Evaluate and Archive
-For each experiment you work on and analyze data for, it is considered best practice to get organized by creating a planned storage space (directory structure).
-Once the analysis is complete you will want to think about which files are most pertinent to keep.
+When the analysis is complete you will want to think about which files are most pertinent to keep.
 Consider long-term storage options for your data that meet requirements of NIH, other granting agencies, and the researcher's institution.

 ### Disseminate and share
 The results of your analysis will hopefully generate some exciting findings that will be beneficial to the scientific community.
 At this stage in the lifecycle you rely on your previous steps of documentation to turn those notes into a clear and concise methods section of your manuscript.